-- 1. Identification and acquisition of stable cash-flowing hotels with a specific focus in the limited service and select service segments that provide an acceptable risk adjusted rate of return from both current cash flow and value add opportunities.
+- 1. Identification and acquisition of hotels with stable cash-flows that provide an acceptable risk-adjusted rate of return, with a specific focus on the limited service and select service segments.
 Adjacent development rights are viewed as an independent value creation opportunity; - 2.
-Short and medium term efficiencies in the existing resort and hotel operations; - 3.
-Strategic development with low investment and risk, to further enhance the cash flow and value of the existing asset base and sale of non-core real estate; - 4.
-Diversification of hotel and resort income through acquisition of other retail and/or commercial properties that are complimentary to the existing base of hotels and resorts and that provide stable and predictable cash flow.
+Driving short- and medium-term efficiencies in our resort and hotel operations; - 3.
+Strategic development with low capital investment and risk, to further enhance the cash flow and value of the existing asset base and sale of non-core real estate; and - 4.
+Diversification of hotel and resort income through acquisition of other retail and/or commercial properties that are complementary to the existing asset base and that provide stable and predictable cash flow.